fkie-cad/pcapFS/README.md

 this README for further details.

 # Building pcapFS
-As already mentioned, there are several dependencies which are not packaged for most Linux distributions.
+As already mentioned, there are some dependencies which are not packaged for most Linux distributions.
 Moreover, you need a reasonably modern C++ compiler supporting at least C++14.
 Depending on your Linux distribution there are different steps required to compile pcapFS.
 Have a look at the scripts [here](scripts/dependencies).